DannyNemer/aang/README.md

 2. **Entity recognition**

-	Identifying entities (e.g., a name of a city, restaurant, person) can be incredibly computationally intensive if forced to search every input n-gram in every possible index of entities (e.g., indices of cities, restaurants, people).
-Ergo, it is best to use pre-trained [language models](https://en.wikipedia.org/wiki/Language_model) to determine the probabilistic likelihood of the n-th term belonging to a particular entity category based on the previous *n* terms in input.
+	Identifying entities (e.g., a name of a city, restaurant, person) can be incredibly computationally intensive if forced to search every input *n*-gram in every possible index of entities (e.g., indices of cities, restaurants, people).
+Ergo, it is best to use pre-trained [language models](https://en.wikipedia.org/wiki/Language_model) to determine the probabilistic likelihood of the *n*th term belonging to a particular entity category based on the previous *n* terms in input.
 For example, a trained language model can identify that the next term in "people who live in ..." has a high likelihood of appearing in location-related indices (e.g., cities, countries), and will avoid searching low-probability entity categories (of which there could be dozens; e.g., people, book/film names).
 Applying ML to entity recognition is not new and was a planned component of my system that I never reached.

 3. **Morphological analysis**